DSR-RHIT/me447-visualizing-data/cm/cm202_boxplot.md

 #>   0.700   3.700   4.000   4.072   4.700   5.700
 ```

 Sex and path are two categories we might like to examine.
-Both a
+Both are
 character variables (`<chr>`) with two levels each.

 ``` r